Courage Kenny Rehabilitation Institute

 Pelvic pain and incontinence

-The physical therapists at Sister Kenny Sports & Physical Therapy Center are specially trained in providing treatment for pelvic pain and incontinence in both women and men.
+The physical therapists at Courage Kenny Sports & Physical Therapy are specially trained in providing treatment for pelvic pain and incontinence in both women and men.

 What is urinary incontinence?